apexhacks2025/website/src/content/resources/proposal.md

 - ⚡️ Ambient static electricity collector
 - 🧪 Chemistry experiment

-You'll notice a common theme among several ideas are that they log various kinds of data.
+You'll notice a common theme among several ideas: they log various kinds of data.
 There's a lot to find out about what happens at high elevations!

 #### Step 2B: HTTP 420 (Enhance Your Calm)